 - Everyone is treated equally regardless of age, ability, gender, race, religion, ethnic origin, social status or sexual orientation and it is accepted that everyone has the right to be protected from abuse

-- All issues and complaints concerning safeguarding players under the age of 18 will, initially, be the responsibility of the Club’s Child Protection Officer, Mrs. Lynne Hamilton who can be contacted by email on email@example.com
+- All issues and complaints concerning safeguarding players under the age of 18 and vulnerable adults will, initially, be the responsibility of the Club’s Welfare Officer, Mrs. Lynne Hamilton who can be contacted by email on email@example.com

 - Matters requiring further action will be reported to the Club’s Chairman and Executive Committee who will, if deemed appropriate, seek advice from the Tennis and Rackets Association and national safeguarding policies as an integral part of the disciplinary process